 As she spoke, a calm Ikenna could not explain, but yet understood, came over him.

 It was her.
 She was it.
-His home, his heart, the thing he had not known he had been looking for all those years.
+His home, his heart, the thing he had been looking for all those years.
 He had finally found it and was extremely happy.

 It did not matter how long it took her to realise it, he would wait for as long as it took.